nicholaswilde/sourdough-calculator/README.md

 <!-- markdownlint-disable-next-line no-trailing-punctuation -->
 # :bread: Sourdough Calculator :abacus:

-A React app to calculate the weights of sourdough ingredients using [The Bread Code Sourdough recipe][1].
+A React app to calculate the weights of sourdough ingredients using [The Bread Code Sourdough recipe][1] and based off of [The Sourdough System Reboot][2].

 ---